Costa Mesa, California Therapists

 Mental Health Resources in Costa Mesa, California

 Thanks to attention from state and federal entities, the government is attempting to address the mental health situation in Costa Mesa.
-More funds are being directed towards combatting mental illness, allowing for the creation of organizations who focus on providing mental health care for those in need.
+More funds are being directed towards combatting mental illness, allowing for the creation of organizations that focus on providing mental health care for those in need.
 The Mental Health Association is a local clinic specializing in treating mental illness.
 South Coast Behavioral Health is another mental health clinic servicing the community in a similar capacity.